José Molina (baseball)

 Molina is the middle of three brothers (older brother Bengie and younger brother Yadier), all of whom have played catcher in Major League Baseball.
 They are the only three brothers in MLB history to all win World Series rings.
 Bengie and José did it together as members of the 2002 Anaheim Angels, and Yadier with the 2006 and 2011 Cardinals.
 José later won a second ring with the 2009 New York Yankees.
+Bengie also received a ring for the Giants victory in 2010, since he played part of the season for the Giants before being traded to the Texas Rangers who lost the World Series against the Giants.

 Early life

 Molina graduated from Maestro Ladi High School in Vega Alta, Puerto Rico in 1993, and attended Ladislao Martinez High School in Vega Alta, Puerto Rico.

 Professional career

-Draft

-Molina was drafted by the Chicago Cubs in the 14th round of the 1993 amateur draft.

 Chicago Cubs (1999)

+The Chicago Cubs selected Molina in the 14th round of the 1993 MLB draft.
 His first major league team was the Cubs, for which he played 10 games as a September callup in 1999.

 Anaheim Angels / Los Angeles Angels of Anaheim (2001–2007)

 He joined the then-Anaheim Angels in 2001 as a free agent, but played only a handful of games before establishing himself during the 2002 season as the Angels backup catcher for his brother, Bengie.

 In 2002, Molina got his first World Series ring as the Angels won the 2002 World Series against the San Francisco Giants.

 In 2005, he hit a career-best six home runs, and tied his career-high with 25 RBI, as he hit .306 against lefties.

 Following Bengie's departure from the Angels, Molina entered the 2006 season as the Angels' new starting catcher, though it was expected that rookie Jeff Mathis would also see substantial time handling the team's catching duties over the course of the season.
 However, Mathis struggled during the first month of the season and, as a result, he was ultimately demoted to the minor leagues.
 Molina himself then struggled offensively, and the promising offensive performance of Mathis' replacement on the roster, rookie Mike Napoli, once again relegated Molina to the role of backup catcher.
 Still, he played in a career-high 78 games and had a career-best 225 at-bats in 2006.